Taiwan’s leaders try to calm fears over Ukraine invasion but citizens worry their island will be next

 A senior official working on national security said the Ukraine crisis did not change the government’s assessment of the menace from Beijing, while admitting that it had added a sense of urgency.

-“From the Ukraine crisis there is a lot we must do but these are things we were doing before, maybe we should do more and do it faster,” the official said, speaking on the condition of anonymity to discuss sensitive matters.
+“From the Ukraine crisis there is a lot we must do but these are things we were doing before.
+Maybe we should do more and do it faster,” the official said, speaking on the condition of anonymity to discuss sensitive matters.
 He cited in particular reforming Taiwan’s reservist system and buying more weapons from the United States.

 Some argue that Russia’s invasion of Ukraine, now entering its second week, has driven home how difficult an invasion of Taiwan would be.
 China would need to launch what would be history’s largest amphibious attack and the chance of a U.S. intervention is high.